|

 Meanwhile,

-melt the butter in a small pan over a low heat and
+melt the butter in a small pan over a low heat and add

-of minutes, without colouring, then remove from
+without colouring, then remove from the heat.

 -